 Don’t let the name put you off, The Valley of Desolation is an incredible walk.
 You’ll start at the historic ruins of Bolton Abbey before you take on a calf-stretching climb of 350 metres and head through the valley on your way to Posforth Gill Waterfall and Barden Fell.
 From here, go on to Simon’s Seat, where you can enjoy views in every direction and visit the unusual rock formations at the top.
 Then it’s downhill to Parceval Hall, Troller’s Gill and the village of Appletreewick, before the River Wharfe leads you home through Strid Wood.

 The walk starts at Bolton Abbey, Skipton, North Yorkshire, BD23 6AL.
 Check out the route.

 Beamsley Beacon Circular

-The picturesque village of Beamsley is at the very edge of the Yorkshire Dales National Park and it’s here that you’ll start this easygoing 7-mile walk.
+The picturesque village of Beamsley is at the very southern edge of the Yorkshire Dales National Park and it’s here that you’ll start this easygoing 7-mile walk.
 You can enjoy the perfect mix of nature and history as you leave the village and make your way up to the Beacon.
 Appreciate the beautiful views across Wharfedale, then cross the water at Kex Beck and enjoy a gentle walk through Beamsley Moor.
-Before you get back to the start, you’ll pass Beamsley Hospital, a unique circular landmark that dates back to 1593.
+Before you get back to the start, you’ll pass Beamsley Hospital, a unique circular building that dates back to 1593.